Chocolate Whiskey Bacon Crunch Cake

 So for this potluck, I wanted to bring in a cake that had different components all using bacon as an ingredient.
 Basically, I was thinking a cake with a mouse filling.
 So I came up with the idea of two chocolate cake layers with a chocolate whiskey mousse filling and some bacon brittle crunch in the middle, covered with a chocolate whiskey ganache and more bacon brittle crunch pressed to the sides.

-Para pemain yang sudah tidak sabar untuk bermain poker online, jangan ragu lagi untuk segera download idn poker online dan nikmati permainan dengan bonus yang melimpah ruah!
-Dengan begitu anda akan memiliki akses ke berbagai jenis permainan poker yang menarik serta berbagai bonus yang menanti anda di platform idn poker apk.
-Jadi, ayo segera bergabung dan rasakan keseruan taruhan poker online serta manfaatkan bonus yang dapat meningkatkan peluang kemenangan anda!.
+Para pemain yang sudah tidak sabar untuk bermain poker online, jangan ragu lagi untuk segera download apk idn poker online dan nikmati permainan dengan bonus yang melimpah ruah!
+Dengan begitu anda akan memiliki akses ke berbagai jenis permainan poker yang menarik serta berbagai bonus yang telah tersedia di website nirwanapoker.
+Jadi, ayo segera bergabung dan rasakan keseruan taruhan poker serta manfaatkan bonus yang dapat meningkatkan peluang kemenangan anda!.

 I’m calling it a Chocolate Whiskey Bacon Crunch Cake, but had a few other names swirling in my mind.
 It’s hard to name things with a few different and distinct flavors.
 Oh well.